-The future emission scenarios used in the IDF_CC tool are RCP 2.6, RCP 4.5 and RCP 8.5.
+For CMIP5, the future emission scenarios used in the IDF_CC tool are RCP 2.6, RCP 4.5 and RCP 8.5.
 RCP 2.6 represents a low greenhouse gas concentration scenario, followed by RCP 4.5 as an intermediate scenario and RCP 8.5 as a high concentration scenario.
-RCP 4.5 scenario was selected over RCP 6.0 as an intermediate scenario largely because more GCM models have results for RCP 4.5 than RCP 6.0.
+The RCP 4.5 scenario was selected over RCP 6.0 as an intermediate scenario largely because more GCM models have results for RCP 4.5 than RCP 6.0.